da4all/da4all.github.io/_cards/data-and-indigenous-knowledge.md

   This activity includes a set of discussion questions based on the article “The Leading Edge: What Inuit Can Teach Us About Climate Monitoring And Adaptation” from <i>Forbes Magazine</i>.
 These questions could form the basis for an in-class discussion or they could be used as prompts for a reading reflection and response assignment.

 keywords:
-  - "Indigenous Knowledge"
+  - "climate change"
-  - "Indigenous Rights"
+  - "global warming"
-  - "Ways of Knowing"
+  - "indigenous knowledge"
-  - "Climate Change"
+  - "indigenous rights"
-  - "Global Warming"
+  - "ways of knowing"

 metadata:
   source: